fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

 !!! tip
     You can still raise exceptions including `HTTPException` *before* the `yield`.
 But not after.

-The sequence of execution is more or less like this:
+The sequence of execution is more or less like this diagram.
+Time flows from top to bottom.
+And each column is one of the parts interacting or executing code.

 ```mermaid
 sequenceDiagram